skatsubo/immich-metadata-exporter/README.md

 ## Description

-This is a proof of concept for exporting (writing) Immich asset metadata to companion [XMP sidecars](https://docs.immich.app/features/xmp-sidecars).
+This tool exports Immich asset metadata to companion [XMP sidecars](https://docs.immich.app/features/xmp-sidecars).

-Why do that?
+This tool exports Immich asset metadata to XMP sidecar files.
+It can restore accidentally deleted sidecars or create new ones based on metadata stored in the Immich database.

+Motivation:
-- To restore accidentally deleted sidecars as discussed on Discord: [Bulk (re)write of xmp sidecar files](https://discord.com/channels/979116623879368755/1425744361718677587) (also [AnswerOverflow link](https://www.answeroverflow.com/m/1425744361718677587) to the web version).
+- I wrote this bash/SQL out of curiosity as a response to the Discord post: [Bulk (re)write of xmp sidecar files](https://discord.com/channels/979116623879368755/1425744361718677587) (see indexed web version at [AnswerOverflow](https://www.answeroverflow.com/m/1425744361718677587)).
 - This is a learning opportunity to better understand Immich data structures.

-So I wrote this bash/SQL as a response to the Discord post, out of curiosity and to illustrate Immich asset/metadata internals.
+Therefore metadata is fetched directly from the database instead of using high-level Immich API.

 ## How to use